Territorial waters: Exclusive economic zone

+Continental shelf

 Definition

-Article 76 gives the legal definition of continental shelf of coastal countries.
-For the physical geography definition, see the article continental shelf.
+Article 76 of the UN convention defines the "continental shelf" of coastal countries.

-The continental shelf of a coastal nation extends out to the outer edge of the continental margin but at least 200 nmi from the baselines of the territorial sea if the continental margin does not stretch that far.
-Coastal states have the right of exploration and exploitation of the seabed and the natural resources that lie on or beneath it; however, other states may lay cables and pipelines if they are authorised by the coastal state.
-The outer limit of a country's continental shelf shall not stretch beyond 350 nmi of the baseline, or beyond 100 nmi from the 2500 m isobath, which is a line connecting the depths of the seabed at 2,500 meters.
+A state's continental shelf extends to the outer edge of the continental margin but at least 200 nmi from the baselines of the territorial sea if the continental margin does not stretch that far.
+Coastal states can explore and exploit the seabed and the natural resources on or beneath it.
+However, other states may lay cables and pipelines if authorized by the coastal state.
+The outer limit of a country's continental shelf cannot stretch beyond 350 nmi of the baseline or beyond 100 nmi from the 2500 m isobath, which is a line connecting the depths of the seabed at 2,500 meters.

 The outer edge of the continental margin for the purposes of this article is defined as: